johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-faq.md

 ### Is it possible to prevent sign-in and sync with an enterprise account on an unmanaged/non-compliant device?

-You can prevent users from signing in and syncing with an enterprise account in Microsoft Edge on unmanaged or non-compliant Windows, iOS, and Android devices by using Mobile Application Management (MAM) without requiring device enrollment.
+You can prevent users from signing in and syncing with an enterprise account in Microsoft Edge on unmanaged or noncompliant Windows, iOS, and Android devices by using Mobile Application Management (MAM) without requiring device enrollment.

 To enforce this, configure a Conditional Access policy targeting the Microsoft Edge app and apply MAM settings.
-This blocks both sign-in and sync on devices that do not meet compliance or management requirements, while preserving access on managed devices.
+This blocks both sign-in and sync on devices that don't meet compliance or management requirements, while preserving access on managed devices.

-**Note:** Blocking Edge sign-in and sync using MAM is not currently supported on iOS.
+**Note:** Blocking Edge sign-in and sync using MAM isn't currently supported on iOS.

 For more details, see:
 Data protection for [Windows MAM | Microsoft Learn](/intune/intune-service/apps/protect-mam-windows#conditional-access-compliance-1)